Dakota628/GTAVDeveloperConsole/README.md

 ### Features:

  * Run C# code from console or as arguments
- * GTA native type based commandsa
+ * GTA native type based commands
  * Copy/Paste
  * API to integrate with other scripts
  * Integrated object selector to select onscreen objects